-The SXB Write A Story Competition Committee was originally put together with representatives from the major Anglophone associations in the Strasbourg area who shared the English Speaking Community’s vision of providing an activity encouraging the creative use of the English language.
+The SXB Write A Story Competition Organising Committee was originally put together with representatives from the major Anglophone associations in the Strasbourg area who shared the English Speaking Community’s vision of providing an activity encouraging the creative use of the English language.

 Below, in alphabetical order, are the current Organising Committee members.

 Amina grew up in upstate New York and the Chicago area and has lived in Strasbourg since 2012.
 She has degrees in English and French literature, and a Master’s in linguistics from the University of Strasbourg.
 She worked in journalism and translation until 2015, when she passed her concours (competitive licensing exam) to teach English in France.
 She now teaches middle, high school and college prep classes.
 She’s married and is passionate about passing on her love of reading and writing to her daughter, students and future generations.

 Hal is from the Detroit area and lived in Strasbourg for seven years with his wife, Brigitte, before moving to Munich in 2017.
 While in Strasbourg, Hal founded a writers group, worked as an English teacher at various schools in Strasbourg, and was Membership Coordinator with Americans in Alsace.
 Hal’s hobbies include traveling, chess, video games, and learning German.
 Hal is honored to have been a part of the Organizing Committee from the start, serving as its webmaster (a labor of love).
 Hal has likewise conducted writing workshops on behalf of the competition for adults in Strasbourg, Karlsruhe, and Freiburg, where he has helped potential entrants to free the writer within.